4 ways we're working with DFID to thwart epidemics

 The Brazilian Ministry of Health launched a massive yellow fever vaccination campaign in 2018 using fractional dosing, based on research evidence that this approach works.
 It means that when an outbreak occurs, more people can be protected using a limited supply of vaccine.
 One of the research projects we funded – led by Fiocruz in Brazil – showed that fractional dosing of the yellow fever vaccine can provide longer lasting immunity than was previously known.

-Through the Joint Initiative on Epidemic Preparedness we want to support more collaborative research across the world.
+Through the Joint Initiative on Research in Epidemic Preparedness we want to support more collaborative research across the world.
 But as the threat of epidemics continues to grow, funders, governments and international organisations need to work together as a global community.